-With an embedded Twitter feed, you can show multiple tweets from one or more users or hashtags in a timeline display.
-Users can like tweets, share tweets, and go straight to your Twitter profile by interacting with these embeds.
+By embedding a Twitter feed, there's an opportunity for your organization to showcase several tweets from one or more users or hashtags in a timeline display.
+Users can like, share, and head to your Twitter profile by interacting with these embeds.
 A Twitter feed also serves as a handy summary of your social activity for your visitors.

-How to Add a Twitter Feed to WordPress
+How to Add Twitter Feed for WordPress Site Owners

 If you want to embed a Twitter feed in a WordPress post, page, or sidebar, you can use either a plugin to handle the embedding for you, or get a piece of embed code straight from Twitter and manually insert it in your content.